SirDannyMunn/api-candidate-assignment/readme.md

 ###### Quick Starting Note

-Hi, thank you for reviewing my project :).
+Hi, thank you for reviewing my project 😄.
 Here is a quick starting note:
-Of course, if this was an actual project, it would include more functionallity, maybe used a database instead of using the json files as a data source, but this met the requirements of the project so why overcomplicate?
-I did consider building more functioanallity as I had plenty of time left out of the 3 hours but, as the main assignment critera was to pick/build the most important capabillities, felt it may be a waste.
+Of course, if this was an actual project, it would include more functionallity, maybe used a database instead of using the json files as a data source, but this met the requirements of the project so why overcomplicate?😁 I did consider building more functioanallity as I had plenty of time left out of the 3 hours but, as the main assignment critera was to pick/build the most important capabillities, felt it may be a waste.

-#### What's Included
+### What's Included

 * Controllers `app/Http/Controllers/`
     * CategoryController.php